 It spun him around whenever he shot it.
 When he let his gun-bearers (he was definitely a Great White Hunter) have a go, it usually put the man firing and the man standing behind the shooter for support on the flat of their backs.

-So, while there theoretically is something like stopping power, it’s really only on the rarest and most powerful of rifles.
+So, while there theoretically is something like stopping power, it’s really only a feature of the rarest and most powerful of rifles.
 Any sort of gun owned for defensive purposes…doesn’t even come close.
 Yes, this means you 10mm guys, too.